 On this episode I talk to songwriting instructor, author and man of many hats Jeff Leisawitz.
-We talk about his job teaching songwriting at Pacific Lutheran University and his book available on Amazon (and other fine places) Not F*ing Around— The No Bullsh*t Guide For Getting Your Creative Dreams Off the Ground.
+We talk about his job teaching songwriting at Pacific Lutheran University and his book available on Amazon (and other fine places) Not F*ing Around— The No Bullsh*t Guide For Getting Your Creative Dreams Off the Ground because making music takes more than just talking about it.

 On this episode of Start the Music! we break from interviews for a (virtual) road trip across Canada to experience punk music from each of the provinces.
 We’ve got pop punk, bummer punk, hardcore and folk all jammed together.
 Airfare across Canada is expensive, enjoy this free podcast instead and then check out their bandcamp pages and pick up some more for the road.
 Click the link for the full collection.